jtobin/jtobin.github.io/_posts/2016-10-17-simple-probabilistic-programming.md

 [instructions][turt], in a sense.
 A `Model` itself is a program parameterized by this probabilistic instruction set.

-In a bigger implementation you'd probably want to add more primitives, but you can get pretty far with the beta and Bernoulli distributions alone.
+In a more sophisticated implementation you'd probably want to add more primitives, but you can get pretty far with the beta and Bernoulli distributions alone.
 Here are some embedded language terms, only two of which correspond one-to-one with to the constructors themselves:

 ``` haskell
 bernoulli :: Double -> Model Bool